OpenPOWER-HCLS/GATK3-optimized-pipeline/README.md

 + GATK 3

 ## Change input files
-Please edit the first two lines of the run scripts (run23.SSMD, run5.BR, run6.PR and run7.HC)
+Please edit the first two lines of the run scripts

 ## Change the directories of GATK and reference files
-Please edit gatk_dir and ref_dir of the run scripts (run23.SSMD, run5.BR, run6.PR and run7.HC)
+Please edit gatk_dir and ref_dir of the run scripts

 ## How to run
 1. run1.BWA